 Advertisement

-Singapore markets close in 38 minutes
+Singapore markets open in 51 minutes

 • Straits Times Index